recurly/recurly-integration-examples/api/node/README.md

 ## API example: Node + Express

-This small application demonstrates how you might set up a web server using Ruby and [Express][express] with RESTful routes to accept your Recurly.js form submissions and use the tokens to create and update customer billing information without having to handle credit card data.
+This small application demonstrates how you might set up a web server using Node.js and [Express][express] with RESTful routes to accept your Recurly.js form submissions and use the tokens to create and update customer billing information without having to handle credit card data.